 4. Pumpkin Patch Florida

-Pumpkin Patch love their pumpkins so much they take utmost care of them to make sure you go home with the best produce.
+Pumpkin Patch loves their pumpkins so much they take utmost care of them to make sure you go home with the best produce.

 You can pick your own pumpkin and the experts can show you how to carve it.
 Or, you can take it home to experiment.
 They also sell stencils to help you carve your pumpkin with ease.